 Not much information will be available on the sensor.
 Just like the Leica SL and the Leica Q sensor, all we will know is that it's made by or for Leica, and this one is made for the Leica M10.
 I much prefer not to compare details on sensors (as to who produced them and so on), but simply do this: Look at the picture.

-In the case of digital, the picture is not just what comes from the camera, it's what you can make out of what comes from the camera using Lightroom or Capture One.
+In the case of digital, the picture is not just what comes from the camera, it's what you can make out of what comes from the camera using Lightroom or CAPTURE ONE PRO.
 It usually takes some weeks or months to settle for a way to get your own look with a new camera and sensor.

 The image quality will take a while to get right, no matter what.
 Opinions will be divided, but eventually we'll get the look we want.
 Most of us.
 I'm not worried about it.
 I dislike changes but they come with every new sensor model.